 Who does Walmart see as its core customer, and what is the strategy to bring in new/retain current customers?
 Is Walmart the “everyday low price” retailer or the champion of price reductions (“rollbacks”)?
 Does Walmart serve the value chain customer that earns under $30,000?
 Or, is Walmart the organic food retailer that serves the $80,000-salaried customer?

 Walmart has an identity crisis, and to bounce back it must return to the fundamentals.
 It must pinpoint and focus on its core customer base.
 It must market and keep up its product assortment to serve that customer base, and it must refresh its stores to cater to that base.

 Recently, Walmart announced new supplier charges that will allow the company to reinvest in these needed initiatives and also announced employee pay raises.
 So yes, in my opinion, Walmart will be back at bat and back in the game.

 But for now — competitors, play ball!

-Please note: This article contains the sole views and opinions of Charles Moore, PPI, its employees, and subsidiaries, and does not reflect the views or opinions of Guidepoint Global, LLC (“Guidepoint”).
-The content is provided as a courtesy for informational purposes only, and makes no representation or warranties of any kind that it is error free.
+Please note: This article contains the sole views and opinions of Charles Moore and does not reflect the views or opinions of Guidepoint Global, LLC (“Guidepoint”).
 Guidepoint is not a registered investment adviser and cannot transact business as an investment adviser or give investment advice.
-The information provided in this article is not intended to constitute investment advice, nor is it intended as an offer or solicitation of an offer or a recommendation to buy, hold, or sell any security.
+The information provided in this article is not intended to constitute investment advice, nor is it intended as an offer or solicitation of an offer or a recommendation to buy, hold or sell any security.